GabeStah/Airbrake.io/Exceptions/JavaScript/TypeError/x is not a constructor/text.md

 __META DESCRIPTION__

-A deep dive into the "x" is not a constructor TypeError within JavaScript, including a quick overview of constructors with simple code examples.
+A deep dive into the "x" Is Not a Constructor TypeError within JavaScript, including a quick overview of constructors with simple code examples.

 ---